-Have you experienced a time when you did not know how to best serve a diverse patient population before, after or during a disaster?
+Have you experienced a time when you did not know how to best serve serve individuals from diverse cultural and linguistic backgrounds before, after, or during a disaster?
 Did you know that racial and ethnic minorities are more likely to suffer worse outcomes than the general population during every phase of a disaster?

 This set of courses is designed to help you deliver culturally and linguistically competent care in disaster situations.
 Cultural and linguistic competency is the capacity for individuals and organizations to work and communicate effectively in cross-cultural situations.
 Cultural and linguistic competency can help improve the quality of the care you deliver to individuals from diverse cultural backgrounds.
 This free e-learning program from the HHS Office of Minority Health is accredited for up to 9 continuing education credits, at no cost, for emergency medical personnel/first responders, psychologists, psychiatrists, and social workers, and up to 12 hours for dentists.
 After completing the required Course 1, you may take the remaining courses in any order you like.